-Broader Horizons is a three-year mentorship program generously funded by AT&T. Every year, counselors at River View and Mount View high schools in McDowell County select juniors to participate in the program.
+Broader Horizons is a five-year mentorship program generously funded by AT&T. Every year, counselors at River View and Mount View high schools in McDowell County select juniors to participate in the program.
 The goal is to pair mentors with students who are struggling academically; the students then engage with business, labor, government, education and social services leaders to learn about career and college options available to them through continued education.
 The students are taken on two weeklong trips to Charleston, W.Va., and Washington, D.C., where they tour college campuses, participate in job shadowing and leadership development training, as well as visit the state Legislature and meet with members of Congress.

 - Mentors may reside or work anywhere in the U.S., but it is preferable that participants be based in West Virginia and, ideally, in McDowell County to facilitate as much communication and in-person interaction as possible.